xryanglab/xtail/README.md

 # INSTALLATION

 To install Xtail, please refer to INSTALL file in this directory.
-We also prepare docker image for xtail, please refer to this [page](https://hub.docker.com/r/yanglab/xtail)
+We also have prepared a docker image of xtail, please refer to this [page](https://hub.docker.com/r/yanglab/xtail).

 # CONTENTS